A 10d view on the KKLT AdS vacuum and uplifting: Discussion

 \subsection{Summary and discussion of results}

 In this paper, we have revised the computations of \cite{Gautason:2018gln} taking into account the flux renormalisation mechanism provided by the quartic gaugino term on D7-branes, as proposed in \cite{Hebecker:2018vxz}.
 We must rely on a number of assumptions necessary to directly use the techniques of \cite{Hebecker:2018vxz}, namely constant axion-dilaton, warping, and $C_4$-potential, and most importantly we used that the harmonic 3-form flux is the GKP flux.
-Together with four-dimensional supersymmetry constraints we have shown that there are no positive terms in $R_4$ consistent with the statements in \cite{Moritz:2017xto, Gautason:2018gln}.
-In the notation of equation (\ref{epsilonequation}) we found that $\mathcal{E}_+=0$.
-It is quite striking that a no-dS result comes out that manifestly in our approach.
-Of all approximations made the crucial one leading to this result is the approximation made about the harmonic three-form flux.
+Consistent with the result of \cite{Gautason:2018gln} we are unable to establish the sign of the four-dimensional curvature from ten-dimensional analysis alone.
+We explicitly showed that within our assumptions the quartic gaugino terms proposed by \cite{Hamada:2018qef} are sufficient to regularize the singularities encountered in \cite{Moritz:2017xto,Gautason:2018gln}.